QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Religions & Cults/Preachers.md

 > [!bug] Issue
 > The main article could use some rewrites, so this page is also subject to change.

-The Preachers branch of the [Children of the Flame](./Children%20of%20the%20Flame) is not quite what one would expect by the name.
+The Preachers branch of the [[./Children of the Flame|Children of the Flame]] is not quite what one would expect by the name.
 Their primary responsibility lies not in spreading the word of their faith, but rather in public relations, leaving the actual preaching to the lowest ranked members.
 These people are the face of the group, the only part that the vast majority of people know.

 ## Structure